Employee Happiness Survey

 Why Companies Should Take Note Of Employee Unhappiness

-Employee happiness affects an organisation’s bottom line but still it is not being taken seriously enough by companies.
+Employee happiness affects an organisation’s bottom line but still, it is not being taken seriously enough by companies.

 The Happiness Institute is an Australian-based organisation that provides services such as executive coaching and corporate consulting.
 Timothy Sharp, the founder says, “Happy workers are better workers.
-Positive workplaces have higher levels of engagement which goes directly to performance and productivity, innovation and creativity, team work and collaboration.
+Positive workplaces have higher levels of engagement which goes directly to performance and productivity, innovation and creativity, teamwork and collaboration.
 Positive organizations attract and keep better employees far more effectively.
 Ultimately, all of this adds up to greater profitability.”

 Disengaged employees have “checked out” and going through the motions rather than engaging with the company and their co-workers.
 Disengagement leads to poorer customer service, less productivity, more absenteeism and employee turnover